Facebook

 License information was derived automatically

-This scatter chart displays tax revenue (% of GDP) against median age (year) in Japan.
+This scatter chart displays median age (year) against agricultural land (km²) in Japan.
+The data is filtered where the date is 2021.
 The data is about countries per year.